We have been using School Library Organizer Pro at

 Karen C., Olivt New Church and School

 My organisation is a statutory body that is the regulator for higher education in Fiji.
-Your software is
+Your library automation software is

 affordable and user-friendly, so we are government funded.
 Most of the local IT companies don't have